vdaas/web/content/docs/overview/architecture.md

   - Data persistency

     Vald implements backup features.
-Whenever a Vald Agent is down and kubernetes start a new Vald Agent instance, the data is automatically restored to the new instance to prevent data loss.
+Whenever a Vald Agent is down, and Kubernetes start a new Vald Agent instance, the data is automatically restored to the new instance to prevent data loss.

   - Easy to manage